thoth-station/adviser/docs/source/deployment.rst

 language feature onwards, but the code of adviser relies on this feature (especially its core resolver algorithm).

-The code was tested also on CPython 3.7 and CPython 3.8.
+The adviser code was tested also on CPython 3.7 and CPython 3.8.

 Allocating CPU time
 ===================

+As resolver resolves multiple software stacks per run depending on the recommendation type, it requires a stop condition.
+The implementation has two main stop conditions:

+1. `No more paths to be explored during the resolution <https://thoth-station.ninja/j/no_paths.html>`__
+2. `Allocated CPU time for resolution was exceeded <https://thoth-station.ninja/j/cpu_time_exceeded.html>`__

-Adviser responds to ``SIGINT`` signal that is handled during the main resolution and pipeline run.
+Resolver responds to ``SIGINT`` signal that is handled during the main resolution and pipeline run to implement the second scenario.
 If a ``SIGINT`` is captured, adviser gracefully stops the current pipeline run with resolution and gathers results obtained until that point.

 This behavior can be naturally used with Kubernetes/OpenShift liveness probes.
 See `liveness.py file used in deployments